Raw Nuts: How to Soak & Why?

 How to Soak Raw Nuts

 Soaking raw nuts is very easy to do.
-If you can invest in a decent food dehydrator, I really suggest you do (nobody wants to chew on a wet ’soggy’ nut).
+If you can invest in a decent food dehydrator, I really suggest you do (nobody wants to chew on a wet ‘soggy’ nut).
 The dehydrator will dry the nuts and make them yummy-crispy, with minimal work.
 I bought my dehydrator pretty inexpensively at an outdoor store, and I absolutely love it!
 The dehydrator I use is easy to operate and has its own timer with an auto-off feature, so I don’t have to worry when the nuts are done.
 Check out this dehydrator, it’s very similar to mine.
-I believe it’s even made by the same manufacture.
+It’s even made by the same manufacture.

 Below is a recipe for soaked “raw” almonds.
 To see more recipes and find out more about soaking nuts, please read Sandy Fallon’s book ‘Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and the Diet Dictocrats’ (you can find this book in our store) It really is a must have, must read.

-Soaked “Raw” Almonds *
+Soaked “Raw” Nuts

-- 4 cups raw almonds
+• 4 cups raw almonds OR pecans OR walnuts, etc

-- 1 Tablespoon sea salt
+• 1 Tablespoon sea salt

-- filtered water
+• filtered water

-- large glass bowl or large mason jar with lid
+• large glass bowl or large mason jar with lid

-- colander
+• colander

-- food dehydrator (or a very low heated oven, see ‘No Dehydrator’ notes below)
+• food dehydrator (or a very low heated oven, see ‘No Dehydrator’ notes below)

 1. Place the raw nuts in a glass bowl or jar.
 Fill with filtered water to completely cover.
 The nuts will soak up some of the water, so be sure to use plenty of water to cover.